Marion Worth: Early life

-Marion Worth was born in 1930 during the height of the depression.
+Ward was born in Birmingham, Alabama, during the Great Depression.
 Her father, a railroad worker, taught her how to play piano.
 At the age of 10, she won a local talent show contest for five weeks straight.
-Initially, she was not interested in pursuing a career in the music business, wanting to become a nurse instead.
-Worth attended the Paul Hayne School, where she began her medical training.
+Worth attended the Paul Hayne School, where she began training as a nurse.
 Worth accepted a job as a bookkeeper for a record company around the time she and her sister won another local talent contest.
 These events encouraged Worth to pursue a career in the music business.

 She made her radio debut on Dallas, Texas station KLIF.
-She then returned to Birmingham, Alabama and worked at radio stations WVOK and WAPI, and also appeared on WAPI-TV.
+She then returned to Birmingham and worked at radio stations WVOK and WAPI, and also appeared on WAPI-TV.
 She met established singer/songwriter Happy Wilson who became quite impressed with Marion's singing and began recording her.

 Musical career

 In 1959, Worth had her first hit, called "Are You Willing, Willie," on Cherokee Records.
 The song peaked in the top 15 of the country music charts.
 In 1960, her song "That's My Kind of Love" went to the top 5, becoming her biggest hit.
-Jack Stapp signed the young singer to the Grand Ole Oprys Friday Night Frollic.
+Jack Stapp signed the young singer to the Grand Ole Oprys Friday Night Frolic.
 As a result of her independent record label hits, she was signed to Columbia Records where she was produced by Don Law and Frank Jones.
 At Columbia, she recorded a single called "I Think I Know".
 The song was a Top 10 hit for Worth.
 In 1961, she released another single called "There'll Always Be Sadness".
 The single was not as successful as her other singles, but it did make the Top 25 that year.
-For almost two years, Worth was absent from the Country charts.
+For almost two years, Worth was absent from the country charts.